Education and Workforce

 Sponsor: Rep. Michael Carbone (R)

 Summary: Reduces the maximum amount of unemployment insurance benefits during a benefit year to between 12 and 26 times the individual's weekly benefit amount, based on the unemployment rate in the prior calendar quarter, as follows: 12 times for an unemployment rate of 5 percent or less; 14 times for an unemployment rate of 5 to 5.5 percent; 16 times for an unemployment rate of 5.5 to 6 percent; 18 times for an unemployment rate of 6 to 6.5 percent; 20 times for an unemployment rate of 6.5 to 7 percent; 22 times for an unemployment rate of 7 to 7.5 percent; 24 times for an unemployment rate of 7.5 to 8 percent; and 26 times for an unemployment rate of over 8 percent.
+AS PASSED HOUSE.

 Comment: